kriserickson/aging-coder/src/posts/older/2012-10-24-windows-8-more-thoughts.md

 ---
 layout: post
-title: "Windows 8, more thoughts"
+title: 'Windows 8, more thoughts'
-description: ""
+description: 'Discussion on Windows 8''s strategy and pricing, including potential versioning shifts and updates.
+The author critiques the new Metro interface and its design implications.'
 category: Windows
-tags: [Microsoft, Windows8, Crystal Ball]
+tags:
+  - Microsoft
+  - Windows8
+  - Crystal Ball
 ---